aimkiray/auto-metamask/README.md

 ## Overview

-Web3 applications often require the operation of wallets, such as MetaMask, for their functionality.
-This tool has been designed to automate the handling of the MetaMask component, making it easier for developers to test their applications.
+To streamline the testing process for developers, this tool automates the management of the MetaMask component, a wallet operation often essential for the functionality of Web3 applications.

 ## Installation

 auto-metamask can be installed using pip:

 ```shell
 $ pip install auto-metamask
 ```

-Please make sure that you have installed [Chromium](https://www.chromium.org/getting-involved/download-chromium) or [Chrome](https://www.google.com/chrome/) browser.
-If no directory is specified, the system default Chrome will be used.
-It is recommended not to use the latest version of Chrome, as there is no matching Chrome driver.
+Ensure you've installed either the Chromium or Chrome browser.
+In the absence of a specified directory, the default system Chrome will be used.
+It's advisable to avoid the newest version of Chrome due to the unavailability of a corresponding Chrome driver.

-The Metamask extension is compatible with version 10.34.0 from July 10, 2023.
-Please try to use this version.
-If you wish to use an older version, please use version 0.1.3 of this extension.
+The Metamask extension is optimized for version 10.34.0, dated July 10, 2023.
+It's recommended to use this version.
+For those inclined to use an earlier version, please opt for version 0.1.3 of this package.

+Alternatively, you can download a specific version of the Chromium browser along with the compatible Chrome driver manually.
+After downloading, provide its path to the setupWebdriver function.

+For a comprehensive list of Chromium browser versions and their respective Chrome drivers, visit: Chromium Browser Snapshots.

 ## Usage Examples